jonhiggs/vim-bangbang/README.md

 5. Previous highlight. `!p`

-the start the stuff goes in here the end
+The start the stuff goes in here the end and another.